 The DGX SuperPOD architecture has been designed to maximize performance for state-of-the-art model training, scale to exaflops of performance, provide the highest performance to storage and support all customers in the enterprise, higher education, research, and the public sector.
 It is a digital twin of the main NVIDIA research and development system, meaning the company's software, applications, and support structure are first tested and vetted on the same architecture.
-By using SUs, system deployment times are reduced from months to weeks.
+Using SUs, system deployment times are reduced from months to weeks.
 Leveraging the DGX SuperPOD design reduces time-to-solution and time-to-market of next generation models and applications.

-DGX SuperPOD is the integration of key NVIDIA components, as well as storage solutions from partners certified to work in the DGX SuperPOD environment.
+DGX SuperPOD is the integration of key NVIDIA components, as well as storage solutions from partners certified to work in a DGX SuperPOD environment.

-NVIDIA DGX B200 System
+NVIDIA DGX H200 System

-The NVIDIA DGX B200 system (Figure 1) is an AI powerhouse that enables enterprises to expand the frontiers of business innovation and optimization.
-The DGX B200 system delivers breakthrough AI performance with the most powerful chips ever built, in an eight GPU configuration.
+The NVIDIA DGX H200 system (Figure 1) is an AI powerhouse that enables enterprises to expand the frontiers of business innovation and optimization.
+The DGX H200 system delivers breakthrough AI performance with the most powerful chips ever built, in an eight GPU configuration.
 The NVIDIA Blackwell GPU architecture provides the latest technologies that brings months of computational effort down to days and hours, on some of the largest AI/ML workloads.

 Figure 1.
-DGX B200 system
+DGX H200 system

-Some of the key highlights of the DGX B200 system when compared to the DGX H200 system include:
+The primary highlight of the DGX H200 system over the DGX H100 system include: